 When the ground finally came to a standstill, the doctor and his colleagues rushed to find their patients, many of whom had leapt wailing from their beds.
 They moved those who were strong enough to the undamaged rooms and tried to calm them.
 Some were so afraid they walked straight out of the hospital with their IV drips still attached, refusing to stay inside for fear of the building collapsing.

-Within minutes, the injures started to arrive.
+Within minutes, the injured started to arrive.
 Many were suffering from fractures, internal bleeding and severe shock.

 “Most of the people were in great distress and confused and lost, they didn’t understand what was happening,” Dr Farshad shakes his head as he describes their distress.